gilvansfilho/dotenv-2-configmap/README.md

 This is different from `--from-file` once `dotenv-2-configmap` extract key=value pairs from file and inject directly in configmap and `--from-file` inject the file in configmap.

+This is different from `--from-env-file` once `dotenv-2-configmap` allows you filter lines and change file field delimiter.

 Run the samples to see difference.

 ## How To